Rev Language Reference

 Details

-The argument to the constructor is a simplex containing the probabilities of the outcomes.
-The outcomes are labeled from 1 to K, where K is the number of elements in the simplex.
-Outcome i has probability specified by component i in the simplex.
+The categorical distribution takes a parameter p, a simplex (i.e. vector, the elements of which sum to 1).
+It returns outcome i with probability p[i].
 A typical scenario where a categorical variable is used is in the definition of a variable drawn from a mixture.
 A vector of mixture components is set up first, and then a stochastic variable drawn from a categorical distribution is used as an index in a deterministic assignment that points to a component in the mixture.
 See example below.

 Example